zuozhenggh/learning-library/security-library/database/autonomous-db/prepare-setup/prepare-setup.md

     ![](./images/adb-set_001.png " ")

 3. The following steps apply similarly to either Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP).
-So please **click on the provisioning of Autonomous DB of your choice** (here we have choosen an ADW).
+So please **click on the provisioning of Autonomous DB of your choice** (here we choose an ADW but again you can also choose ATP if you prefer).

     ![](./images/adb-set_002.png " ")